mlrun/mlrun/README.md

 ### Managed and portable execution

-We have few main elements:
+We have few main elements which are usually grouped into "Projects":

 * **Function** - a software package with one or more methods and a bunch of `runtime` specific attributes (e.g. image, command, args, environment, ..). function can run one or many runs/tasks, they can be created from templates, and be stored in a versioned database.
 * **Task** - define the desired parameters, inputs, outputs of a job/task.
 Task can be created from a template and run over different `runtimes` or `functions`.
 * **Run** - is the result of running a Task on a Function, it has all the attributes of a Task + the execution status and results.
+* **Artifact** - versioned files, objects, datasets, models, etc. which are produced or consumed by functions/runs/workflows.
+* **Workflow** - defines a pipeline/graph (DAG) of functions (using KubeFlow pipelines)

 MLRun support multiple `runtimes` i.e. computation frameworks, such as local, kubernetes job, dask, nuclio, spark, mpijob (Horovod). runtimes may support